-Currently there are 3 breweries in Dubuque Iowa: Dimensional Brewing Co, 7 Hills Brewing and Jubeck New World Brewing.
+Currently there are 4 breweries in Dubuque Iowa: Dimensional Brewing Co, 7 Hills Brewing, Jubeck New World Brewing and Catfish Creek.
 They cover a good spread of the Downtown Dubuque area so here’s my guide to each brewery!

 Dubuque Iowa Breweries

 Dimensional Brewing Company